controlshift/facebook_share_widget_rails/README.md

 The widget requires Facebook access token to work and the token could be provided in 2 ways:

-1. Facebook JS SDK integration
+### Facebook JS SDK integration

-In your own application, create a initializer and provide the Facebook app ID and secret.
-The widget will then get the access token from the cookies automatically.
+Create an initializer in your own application and set the Facebook App ID and secret.
+The widget will then obtain the access token from the cookies automatically.

 ```ruby
 FacebookShareWidget.client_id = "client_id"
 FacebookShareWidget.client_secret = "client_secret"
 ```

-2. Manually specifying token in session
+### Manually specifying token in session

-In your own application, create a initializer and provide the session key that contains the access token.
-The widget will then get the access token from the session
+Create an initializer in your own application and set the session key that contains the access token.
+The widget will then obtain the access token from the session.

 ```ruby
 FacebookShareWidget.access_token_session_key = :facebook_access_token